polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-1.0.0/tutorials/creating-a-runtime-module.md

 ### Your Module's `std` Feature

 In your `Cargo.toml` file, you will notice a few lines about the "`std` feature".
 In Rust, when you enable `std`, you give your project access to [the Rust standard libraries](https://doc.rust-lang.org/std/).
-This works just fine when building native binaries for your computer to run a Substrate node.
+This works just fine when building native binaries.

-However, Substrate also builds the runtime code to Wasm, which does not use the Rust standard libraries.
-Thus, all the dependencies we use for our module and our entire runtime must be able to compile with [`no_std`](https://rust-embedded.github.io/book/intro/no-std.html).
-Our `Cargo.toml` file tells our module's dependencies to only use their `std` feature when this module also uses its `std` feature.
-You may need to configure your additional dependencies like so:
+However, Substrate also builds the runtime code to Wasm.
+In this case we use cargo features to disable the Rust standard library when compiling for Wasm because [wasm-unknown-unknown](https://github.com/rust-lang/rust/pull/45905) does not know which allocator to use.

+Thus, all the dependencies we use for our module, and our entire runtime, must be able to compile with [`no_std`](https://rust-embedded.github.io/book/intro/no-std.html).
+Our `Cargo.toml` file tells our module's dependencies to only use their `std` feature when this module also uses its `std` feature like so:

 ```toml
 [features]